ddev/ddev/docs/content/users/install/docker-installation.md

     ### Rancher Desktop

     Rancher Desktop is another free and open-source Docker provider.
-Install from [rancherdesktop.io](https://rancherdesktop.io/).
+Install from [Rancher Desktop.io](https://rancherdesktop.io/).
 It has automated testing with DDEV.
 When installing, choose only the Docker option and turn off Kubernetes.

     #### Migrating Projects Between Docker Providers